 Besides enabling control over torrent downloads, BitTorrent Remote also allows users to get a detailed readout of information related to each download, including speed, file size, seeds, and ETA.
+The client also allows the user to begin downloads by simply downloading them on a mobile browser, or clicking torrent links within webpages.
 Read More

 uTorrent, one of the most popular BitTorrent clients in existence, has released a new alpha build that brings an awesome new functionality.
 Users can now drag and drop downloaded content to various devices (including Android phones and tablets) directly from the uTorrent interface.